sjh90331/Mastering_Markdown/Basics.md

 or

+- Item 1
+- Item 2
+- Item 3
+  or
-1. Item 1
++ Item 1
-2. Item 2
++ Item 2
-3. Item 3
++ Item 3

 ## Links
-You can create links using the format `link text`.
+You can create links using the format [link text] (https://website-name.com) .
 For example, `GitHub` will create a link to GitHub.
+[GitHub] (https://github.com/)

 ## Images
 Images are similar to links but they include a `!` at the beginning.
 The format is `!alt text`.
 The alt text will be displayed if the image cannot be loaded.